creinig/naday/README.md

 ## Installation

-For now you have to compile & install it yourself, but proper release builds are planned.
+For now you have to compile & install it yourself, but proper release builds are planned, starting with milestone 0.1.0.

 Manual builds: